-In the deep learning setting, several methods train, end-to-end, a graph learning module with a neural forecasting architecture to maximize performance on the downstream task~\cite{shang2021discrete, wu2020connecting}.
-A typical deep learning approach consists in exploiting spatial attention mechanisms to discover the reciprocal salience of different spatial locations at each layer~\cite{cao2020spectral, satorras2022multivariate}.
-Despite their effectiveness, attention-based approaches impair two major benefits of graph-based representation learning: they 1) do not allow for the sparse computation enabled by the discrete nature of graphs and 2) do not take advantage of the structure, introduced by the graph topology, as a regularization of the learning system.
+The interest in the graph learning problem, in the context of spatiotemporal time series processing, indeed arises from many practical and theoretical concerns.
+In the first place, learning existing relationships among time series that better explain an observed phenomenon is worth the investigation on its own; as a matter of fact, graph identification is a well-known problem in graph signal processing~\citep{mei2016signal, variddhisai2020methods}.
+In the deep learning setting, several methods train, end-to-end, a graph learning module with a neural forecasting architecture to maximize performance on the downstream task~\citep{shang2021discrete, wu2020connecting}.
+A typical deep learning approach consists in exploiting spatial attention mechanisms to discover the reciprocal salience of different spatial locations at each layer~\citep{satorras2022multivariate, rampavsek2022recipe}.
+Graph learning, in this context, can then be seen as a regularization of Transformer-like models~\citep{vaswani2017attention}; regularization that comes in the form of the relational inductive biases typical of graph processing methods: namely, the sparsity of the pairwise relationships between nodes and the locality of the learned representations.
+In fact, despite their effectiveness, pure attention-based approaches impair two major benefits of graph-based learning: they (1) do not allow for the sparse computation enabled by the discrete nature of graphs and (2) do not take advantage of the structure, introduced by the graph topology, as an inductive bias for the learning system.